Property change of use for business

 - return your documents in person at the Wallan Planning Office and pay the relevant fee; or

-You can schedule a pre-application meeting with a Council Planning Officer prior to the submission of your application.
+You can schedule a pre-application meeting with a Council Planning Officer prior to submitting your application.

 A pre-application meeting will assist in further identifying any use issues with the proposal.